 Philanthropy, of course, is another route.
 We can help establish prizes, awards, and orations, or help build centres, hospitals, and other medical facilities.
 Here, I have had mixed experiences.
 While it is easy to send dollars, not every recipient is good with the stewardship, and accountability is an issue.
 Resources such as Doing GoodBetter can be helpful to get the most impact from philanthropy.

 Lastly, we can always choose to return to India and help create or lead new institutions, laboratories, NGOs or programmes.
 India now offers special re-entry fellowships and chairs, and thousands have already taken this route.
-Relocating is
+Relocating is hard, since it has implications for our spouses and children, but I know colleagues who have successfully done this.
+An alternative is to relocate for short periods.
+An Overseas Citizen of India status can facilitate this.

 Regardless of the path chosen, immigrant scientists can serve as dual-citizen scientists and give back to their home countries.